meilisearch/documentation/learn/advanced/concat.md

 ## Concatenated queries

-When your search contains several words, MeiliSearch applies a concatenation algorithm to it.
+When your search contains several words, Meilisearch applies a concatenation algorithm to it.

 When searching for multiple words, a search is also done on the concatenation of those words.
 When concatenation is done on a search query containing multiple words, it will concatenate the words following each other.
 Thus, the first and third words will not be concatenated without the second word.